pillarsacademy/pillarsacademy.github.io/learning/preschool.md

 Pillars Academy’s preschool program is accredited by the National Association for the Education of Young Children (NAEYC).

-#### Prorgram Options
+#### Program Options

-Preschool and Pre-Kindergarten schedules include the following flexible options:
+Preschool schedules include the following flexible options:

 <table>
 <col width="120" />